 In community settings, the abuse and harassment claims came from places including public schools.
-At least 26 public-school districts across the U.S. agreed this year to at least $37 million in settlements stemming from allegations of sexual harassment or sexual assault of students, teachers or other employees, according to a tally of payouts by The Wall Street Journal.
+At least 26 public school districts across the U.S. agreed this year to at least $37 million in settlements stemming from allegations of sexual harassment or sexual assault of students, teachers, or other employees, according to a tally of payouts by The Wall Street Journal.

 More than one politician has been forced to resign when multiple allegations were made against them.
 A well-known movie director, who previously surrounded himself with up-and-coming female stars, is no longer welcome at award events after many of those young women claimed he had sexually abused or harassed them.
-Allegedly, he required them to tolerate his aberrant sexual behavior, or to provide him with sexual favors, in exchange for movie roles.
+Allegedly, he required them to tolerate his aberrant sexual behavior or to provide him with sexual favors, in exchange for movie roles.

-Sexual harassment allegations have pervaded all areas of the corporate world.
+Allegations have pervaded all areas of the corporate world.
 Actors have been fired from their starring roles in TV series.
 One radio host with a long-running down-home radio show had his contract terminated amidst sexual abuse allegations.
 Fox News Host Bill O’Reilly was reported to have settled sexual harassment charges by an underling for $32,000,000.

 It is not just men who are doing the harassing.
 One female politician had to give up her dream of being a congressional representative when it was revealed that the company she previously worked for had settled with her former male aide who claimed she had sexually harassed him.

-An employee of Aaron’s Rents in Illinois, was verbally and physically abused by her boss in a grotesque manner.
+An employee of Aaron’s Rents in Illinois was verbally and physically abused by her boss in a grotesque manner.
 She attempted to receive assistance from the corporate headquarters which failed to act.
 In fact, the assailant was tipped of by a supervisor that the young lady was seeking help.
 The abuse continued.
 An award in the tens of millions was rendered to her.

-In another case close to home, two Chicago based Ford Motor Co. plants have been in the news due to hundreds of women who have made allegations of sexual harassment against their supervisors.
+In another case close to home, two Chicago based Ford Motor Co. plants have been in the news due to hundreds of women who have made allegations against their supervisors.
 Ford has made settlements with many of them, but the settlements have nondisclosure agreements so no one knows exactly what happened.

-With so many allegations against prominent people, many in the corporate world, and so many settlements, you may ask, ” What is sexual harassment?”
+With so many allegations against prominent people, many in the corporate world, and so many settlements, you may ask, " What constitutes sexual harassment?"
 If you are the victim of sexual harassment, you may wonder what can you do about it within the legal system.

 What is Sexual Harassment?